Indian inventor and entrepreneur Sarang Nerkar with We AR Sight at SIGGRAPH 2018 on Indian Independence Day (15 August)

 SIGGRAPH: This has been such a great and eye-opening chat.
 Before we go, can you share a favorite memory from your time at SIGGRAPH?

 SN: The best moment would be when I had just concluded my presentation about “We AR Sight” and questions started coming in.
 It was very overwhelming, actually… we had to cut the room off at one point because there were so many questions.
 That made me feel very happy.
 The room was quite jam-packed and I had initially been a little confused, a little insecure, about introducing “We AR Sight” at SIGGRAPH because, in my head, [the conference] is all about visuals — amazing, beautiful visuals — and here I was with an AR headset that doesn’t show you anything.
 I was really worried that people wouldn’t be as interested.
 (And also because it was a very rudimentary prototype compared to others.)
 It really was the best, though, to have people appreciating and clapping at the end of the presentation.
 Some were even whistling, which was very cool.

 Do you have a similar technology you’d like to see at SIGGRAPH?
 Submit to the SIGGRAPH 2019 Virtual, Augmented and Mixed Reality program through 26 March.

-Sarang Nerkar is the managing trustee of the Nerkar Education and Research Trust and president of MannLab India.
-He currently lives and works in Mumbai upon returning to India after completing his studies at the University of Toronto.
+Sarang Nerkar is managing trustee at Nerkar Education and Research Trust and CEO of Innosapien Technologies Pvt.
+Ltd. He currently lives and works in Mumbai upon returning to India after completing his studies at the University of Toronto.